State Estimation Using Time-Varying Kalman Filter

 The elements of capture how much the vehicle velocity can change over one sample time Ts.
 The variance of the process noise w, the Q matrix, is chosen to be time-varying.
 It captures the intuition that typical values of are smaller when velocity is large.
 For instance, going from 0 to 10m/s is easier than going from 10 to 20m/s.
 Concretely, you use the estimated north and east velocities and a saturation function to construct Q[n]:

 The diagonals of Q model the variance of w inversely proportional to the square of the estimated velocities.
 The saturation function prevents Q from becoming too large or small.
 The coefficient 250 is obtained from a least squares fit to 0-5, 5-10, 10-15, 15-20, 20-25m/s acceleration time data for a generic vehicle.
-Note that the diagonal Q implies a naive approach that assumes that the velocity changes in north and east direction are uncorrelated.
+Note that the diagonal Q choice represents a naive assumption that the velocity changes in the north and east direction are uncorrelated.

 Kalman Filter Block Inputs and Setup

 The 'Kalman Filter' block is in the Control System Toolbox library in Simulink.
 It is also in System Identification Toolbox/Estimators library.
 Configure the block parameters for discrete-time state estimation.
 Specify the following Filter Settings parameters:

 - Time domain: Discrete-time.
 Choose this option to estimate discrete-time states.